Embedded accounting API

 - Architecture review tailored to your platform

-- Early access to MCP tooling and white-label primitives
+- Early access to MCP tooling and pre-release platform capabilities

 What partners get